testproject-io/addons/restful-api-client/README.md

     For a specific example, see [_Example 1.2_](#example-1.2:-POST-Request-with-_jsonPath_)

     If the value specified is not found or the the response is a non-JSON response, action will fail.

+* `ignoreUntrustedCertificate` - This parameter is used to disable the verification of SSL certificate.

+	Parameter is *false* by default.
+	If set to `true`, RESTful client will accept self signed and untrusted SSL certificate presented by the server when sending a request.

 #### Output Fields